CraigWatt/craig-watt-website/README.md

 Sat 11 Jan 2025 update:

-README.md formatting cheatsheet: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet
+README.md formatting cheat sheet: <https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet>

-## Urgent notes to remain mindfull of:
+## Urgent notes to remain mindfull of

 In a typical Nx setup:

 Root node_modules is the single source of truth.
 All dependencies should ideally be installed at the root so that the workspace can manage them efficiently.